 Challenges at the Test Case

 Pressures on the water body's ecosystem

-The The fish community of the Avelames river is dominated by small sized native cyprinids, as it is typical of similar rivers in northern Portugal.
-Further downstream, close to the confluence with Tâmega river, which is already one of the main Portuguese watersheds, other species can be found, including the larger sized Iberian barbel (Luciobarbus bocagei).
+The fish community of the Avelames River is dominated by small sized native cyprinids, as it is typical of similar rivers in northern Portugal.
+Further downstream, close to the confluence with Tâmega River, which is already one of the main Portuguese watersheds, other species can be found, including the larger sized Iberian barbel (Luciobarbus bocagei).
 Further upstream some brown trout (Salmo trutta) can be found.

 The Bragado weir does not have a fish pass for either upstream or downstream fish migration.
 Such device was considered unnecessary by the Portuguese authorities since the HPP is placed in a reach of the Avelames River with reduced natural longitudinal connectivity, due to the occurrence of natural falls.
 Furthermore, migratory fish species requiring long distance movements to reproduce do not occur in this river.